habitat-sh/habitat/www/source/blog/2017-10-09-node-scaffolding-habitat.html.md

 ## Habitizing your NodeJS application

-Now let's package up this application with Habitat.
+Now let's package up this application with Chef Habitat.

 In the same directory as your application (the misfit_toys directory), run this command: